BenLewies/Lifeguard/README.md

 ## Setup and Run

-1. **Update build.config**: Update the `build.config` file with the paths to your .NET installation, the output directory for the published applications, and the paths to your project files.
+1. **Update build.json**: Update the `build.json` file with the paths to your .NET installation, the output directory for the published applications, and the paths to your project files.

 2. **Build and Publish**: Open a PowerShell window with administrator privileges, navigate to the directory containing the `build-publish.ps1` script, and run the script by typing `.\build-publish.ps1` and pressing Enter.
 Note: PowerShell execution policy might prevent the script from running.
 If that's the case, you can change the execution policy by running Set-ExecutionPolicy Unrestricted in an elevated PowerShell prompt.
 Be sure to read about PowerShell execution policies and understand the implications before changing them.